How To Teach Sentence Structure

 Teaching sentence structure requires a knowledge of basics

-Students should understand phrases and clauses and conjunctions.
+Classes should understand phrases and clauses and conjunctions.
 If I am working with students and need data, I use a portion of a pretest.
 Using a pretest before diving into sentence structure lessons allows me to show students growth.

 Finally, I give students tools to help them if they practice outside of class.
 In my sentence structure bundle, I have a detailed presentation that I simply share on Google Classroom so that we can consult all those ideas throughout our lessons.